FearZee/MinioSRH/README.md

 # MinioSRH

-This project was developed by Sascha and Erdem for the Course "Alternative Database" By Prof. Dr. David Linner, SRH Berlin School of Design and Communication.
+This project was developed by Sascha and Erdem for the course "Alternative Database" By Prof. Dr. David Linner, SRH Berlin School of Design and Communication.

 ## Run Minio in Docker